 Code S-Employee salary reduction contributions under a section 408(p) SIMPLE.
 Show deferrals under a section 408(p) salary reduction SIMPLE retirement account.
-However, if the SIMPLE is part of a section 401(k)

-arrangement, use code D. If you are reporting prior year contributions under USERRA, see the TIP above Code D on page 11.
+However, if the SIMPLE is part of a section 401(k) arrangement, use code D. If you are reporting prior year contributions under USERRA, see the TIP above Code D above.

-Code T-Adoption benefit.
+Code T-Adoption benefits.
 Show the total that you paid or reimbursed for qualified adoption expenses furnished to your employee under an adoption assistance program.
-Also include adoption benefits paid or reimbursed from the pre-tax contributions made by the employee to a section 125 (cafeteria) plan.
+Also include adoption benefits paid or reimbursed from the pre-tax contributions made by the employee under a section 125 (cafeteria) plan.
 However, do not include adoption benefits forfeited from a section 125 (cafeteria) plan.
-Report all amounts including those in excess of the \$10.630 exclusion.
+Report all amounts including those in excess of the \$11,650 exclusion.
+For more information, see Adoption benefits on page 4.